alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 #### `approve-token-x`

-A public function, governed through the `is-dao-or-extension`, that sets the approval status and minimum required balance for a token to be used as the anchor token (`token-x`) in pool creation.
+A public function, governed through `is-dao-or-extension`, that sets the approval status and minimum required balance for a token to be used as the anchor token (`token-x`) in pool creation.

 This function updates the `approved-token-x` map, enabling the protocol to define which tokens can serve as anchors and to enforce a minimum contribution threshold (`min-x`) for those tokens.